s-nguza/SnakeGame/README.md

 Control the Snake:
 Use the arrow keys to move the snake in different directions.

 Collect Apples to grow the snake and gain points.

 Avoid Obstacles and the snake's own tail to stay alive.

 Progress Through Levels as you reach set apple counts.

 Project Structure
 SnakeGame.java: The main game class that handles the game loop, rendering, and level transitions.
-Apple.java: Handles apple generation and placement in the game grid.
-Level.java: Manages level-specific settings and transitions.

 README.md: Documentation for the project.